 The healthcare industry has always been plagued with a slew of issues ranging from exorbitant cost of treatment to inefficient business practices, constant data breaches and invasion of counterfeit products.
 While Blockchain cannot be a panacea for all these problems, it can certainly revolutionize the healthcare landscape.

 Blockchain is a technology that creates an immutable record of transactions shared on a distributed peer-to-peer network.
 These transactions can be a movement of goods, currency or data.
 Blockchain technology comes with several noteworthy features:

 1) Decentralization of Patient Data: Data security has always been a major issue in the healthcare space.
-In USA alone, there have been more than 2500 healthcare data breaches between 2009 and 2018 resulting in theft of 189 million healthcare records.
+In the USA alone, there have been more than 2500 healthcare data breaches between 2009 and 2018 resulting in the theft of 189 million healthcare records.
 Read more.

 Keeping patient data secure is one of the key benefits offered by Blockchain.

 Using Blockchain, a decentralized, incorruptible and transparent record of all patient data can be created.